What is tolerable misstatement?

 What is the relationship between tolerable misstatement and performance materiality?

-Tolerable misstatement is performance materiality applied to a specific account or sampling population.
-Performance materiality is set at the financial statement level (typically 50-75% of overall materiality).
-When the auditor designs a sampling application for a specific account — such as trade receivables — they set tolerable misstatement at or below performance materiality.
-In practice, tolerable misstatement often equals performance materiality unless the auditor has reason to set it lower for a particular population.
+Tolerable misstatement is PM applied to a specific account or sampling population.
+PM is set at the financial statement level (typically 50-75% of overall materiality).
+When the auditor designs a sampling application for a specific account (such as trade receivables), they set tolerable misstatement at or below PM.
+On most engagements, tolerable misstatement equals PM unless the auditor has reason to set it lower for a particular population.

 How does tolerable misstatement affect sample size?